-If you or your family members are 65-years-old or older, you should contact the Community Advice Team on 0800 0241 999 as you may need to receive a Safe and Well Visit from us, so we can ensure you are as safe as possible from a fire in your home.
+If you or your family members are 65-years-old or older, you should contact the Contact Centre on 0800 0241 999 as you may need to receive a Safe and Well Visit from us, so we can ensure you are as safe as possible from a fire in your home.

-We are working with partner organisations across Staffordshire to make them aware of the SAME fire death factors and what they need to look out for so that they can make a referral to our Community Advice Team.
+We are working with partner organisations across Staffordshire to make them aware of the SAME fire death factors and what they need to look out for so that they can make a referral to our Contact Centre.

 We offer partnership training sessions under the Olive branch training programme.
 Olive Branch Training is for professionals who work at risk members of communities within Staffordshire and Stoke-on-Trent.
 It encourages them to identify potential fire hazards and other risks in the home.
 In addition it highlights how to refer people onto Staffordshire Fire & Rescue Service.

 If you think that a person you are in contact with may be at increased risk of fire due to the SAME fire death factors.
-Please contact our Community Advice Team on the partnership number 0300 330 200.
+Please contact our Contact Centre on the partnership number 0300 330 200.